DSCR Loan Calculator

 If you don’t know your NOI, you can use the formula: NOI= (1-expenses)(1-vacancy)GI

-In this calculation, the GI is your gross income — the monthly rent your tenants pay you.
+In the DSCR calculation, the GI is your gross income — the monthly rent your tenants pay you.
 Your expenses include operating costs, such as paying employees, maintenance and repairs, or cleaning.
 Meanwhile, vacancy is the rate of how often you don’t have tenants.

 If you’re having difficulty calculating DSCR, you can use the advanced version of our calculator, which considers your gross rental income, vacancy rate, and operating expenses.